Therapeutic Foster Care: What Is It?

-We Support Our Therapeutic Foster Parents
+We Support Our Parents Â

-When you work with QYS as a therapeutic foster parent, you will also have access to a team of professionals who will be there for you and your foster child as you adjust to living together.
-Therapeutic foster parents are never alone and can call on support at any time of day or night.
+When you work with QYS as a therapeutic parent, you will also have access to a team of professionals who will be there for you and your child as you adjust to living together.
+We want you to know that parents are never alone and can call on support at any time of day or night. Â

-Qualifications to Become a Therapeutic Foster Parent?
+Qualifications to Become a Therapeutic Foster Care Parent?

-We personally believe that there is a child for every home, and therapeutic foster parents come from a variety of backgrounds.
+We personally believe that there is a child for every home, and therapeutic parents come from a variety of backgrounds.
 You must not have been convicted of a felony in the previous five years, be a sexual or violent offender, or live with someone who has.
-If you want to foster a child, you must be at least 21 years old and have a bedroom where they can sleep.
-You will not qualify if you currently have children in the custody of the state.
+If you want to have a child in your home, you must be at least 21 years old and have a bedroom where they can sleep.
+You will not qualify if you currently have children in the custody of the state.Â

-Foster Parent Training and Education
+Parent Training and Education

-We offer books, classes, and online training for our therapeutic foster and respite parents, so you can choose the method that best suits your needs.
-Training for therapeutic foster parents can be completed at your own pace.
-Support groups, parenting classes, and online training are the means by which we provide our therapeutic foster parents with ongoing training assistance.
-Since this is a team effort, we support you and a child with all of our resources during training, while they are in your home, and after they have left your home.
+We offer books, classes, and online training for our therapeutic and respite parents, so you can choose the method that best suits your needs.
+Training for parents can be completed at your own pace.
+Support groups, parenting classes, and online training are the means by which we provide our parents with ongoing training assistance.
+Since this is a team effort, we support you and a child with all of our resources during training, while they are in your home, and after they have left your home.Â

-Every foster child has been through some kind of trauma.
+Every child has been through some kind of trauma.
 Children between the ages of 0 and 18 who require a placement are referred to us.
 We also have youths placed with us from other agencies.
-Children in our foster care exhibit a wide range of traumatic temperaments and behaviors.
+Children in our care exhibit a wide range of traumatic temperaments and behaviors.
 Some of our children adjust well, while others have more trouble.
 We will not place any child in your home unless you are fully aware of their background and our team feels like they are the right fit.
-We can work to place therapeutic foster parents in situations that meet their gender, age range, or behavioral preferences.
+We can work to place parents in situations that meet their gender, age range, or behavioral preferences.

 We teach you how to promote healthy habits for you and your foster child backed by psychological studies and data.
 There are ways to help a child process and thrive in the face of trauma, grief, loss, tragedy, and adversity.
 Below are some of the methods we teach to each parent involved in our program: